azimuth-cloud/azimuth-config/docs/configuration/16-local-customisations.md

 # Local customisations

-Azimuth allows a few site-specific customisations to be made to the user interface, if required.
+Azimuth allows a few site-specific customisations to be made, if required.

-## Documentation link
+## User and Operator Documentation

 The Azimuth UI includes a documentation link in the navigation bar at the top of the page.
 By default, this link points to the